zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/linq-dynamic/ef-core-linq-dynamic.md

 ## Description

 **LINQ Dynamic** in Entity Framework is supported through the [Eval-Expression.NET](https://eval-expression.net/linq-dynamic) Library.
-That feature is free to use even for commercial library.
+That feature is free to use even for commercial use.

 ## Predicate

 All LINQ predicate methods are supported.
-A string expression which return a Boolean function can be used as parameter.
+A string expression which returns a Boolean function can be used as a parameter.

 - Deferred
    - OrderByDescendingDynamic